Certain Museum Halls may close early due to Special Events, please call (212) 769-5200 prior to your visit to check the status.

 Present your pass for General Admission at either of these two locations:

 Included Extra: Your pass entitles you to free general admission.
-If you would like to upgrade your admission ticket to include a temporary exhibit, IMAX or 3D film, OR a Hayden Planetarium Space Show, you may do so for only $12.50 (adults) and $9.50 (children) directly at the Museum.
+If you would like to upgrade your admission ticket to include a temporary exhibit, IMAX or 3D film, OR a Hayden Planetarium Space Show, you may do so for an additional fee directly at the Museum.

 By Subway: B (weekdays only) or C trains to 81st Street station;